SophieAu/personal-site-old/src/pages/blog-posts/2018-06-30-custom-elements.md

 ---
 title: "How to Write and Use a Simple Custom Element in 5 Minutes"
 date: 2018-06-30
 updated: 2018-06-30
 categories: web-development javascript custom-elements
 slug: "custom-elements"
+draft: false
 ---

 __NOTE: I have written a small sample application with vanilla JS which you can find [here](https://github.com/SophieAu/web-components-example).__ It doesn't work in Firefox or IE11 though due to missing Web Component support in those browsers.